Hxmwqk79/SkHype/README.md

-Jami, Tox, and RetroShare are better with overall, However if you want a high quality audio call (better than Discord), fast texting, fun experimenting, afraid of man-in-the-middle attack, if you don't trust the big, or just want to borrow some source, use SkHype!
+Jami, Tox, and RetroShare are better with overall, However if you want a high quality audio call (better than Discord), fast texting, fun experimenting, afraid of man-in-the-middle attack, if you don't trust the big gamers, or just want to borrow some source, use SkHype!